Skip to content

 pagination_format: "$link_first $link_previous ~2~ $link_next $link_last"

-With draft_if_future_date: true, any post with a date in the future is treated as a draft in production builds and only rendered when running mkdocs serve locally.
+With draft_if_future_date: true, any post with a date in the future is treated as a draft in production builds and only rendered when running properdocs serve locally.
 This lets you commit posts in advance without them appearing on the live site until their date arrives.

 Author information lives in docs/.authors.yml: